andreykobal/Quantum-EVM/README.md

 ## **Executive Summary**

-This document describes **Quantum EVM** — a decentralized L2 network for Ethereum, designed to solve the fundamental problem of the absence of true randomness in blockchain.
+This document describes **QProofEVM** — a decentralized L2 network for Ethereum, designed to solve the fundamental problem of the absence of true randomness in blockchain.
 Modern blockchains rely on pseudo-random generators, which creates predictability and vulnerabilities in critical operations: fair lotteries, fair auctions, protection from MEV attacks, and prevention of oracle manipulations.

-**Quantum EVM** solves this problem through a new consensus mechanism **Coherence Consensus**, which integrates verified data from physical quantum random number generators (QRNG) directly into the block creation process.
+**QProofEVM** solves this problem through a new consensus mechanism **Coherence Consensus**, which integrates verified data from physical quantum random number generators (QRNG) directly into the block creation process.
 The key element of the system is the **Verifier Function** — a deterministic set of statistical tests created based on deep AI analysis of quantum data during the R&D phase.
 This function can distinguish true quantum data from pseudo-random data by physical markers: quantum correlations, specific noise patterns, and temporal characteristics that cannot be simulated programmatically.

 The protocol uses **Miners Committee**: every 2 seconds, 5 miners are randomly selected who collectively generate quantum data through their QRNG, combine them with XOR operation, and verify the result with the Verifier Function.
 A block is considered valid with participation of ≥3 miners and exceeding the coherence threshold.
 This approach ensures fault tolerance (works with 40% offline miners) and protection from attacks (requires compromising 3+ miners simultaneously).

-The system is built on **modular L2/L3 architecture** based on OP Stack: L1 Ethereum provides final security, L2 Quantum EVM provides verified quantum randomness through specialized opcodes (`GET_QUANTUM_DATA`, `QUANTUM_FAIR_SELECT`, `QUANTUM_COMMIT_REVEAL`), and L3 Appchains ensure maximum speed of dApp execution.
+The system is built on **modular L2/L3 architecture** based on OP Stack: L1 Ethereum provides final security, L2 QProofEVM provides verified quantum randomness through specialized opcodes (`GET_QUANTUM_DATA`, `QUANTUM_FAIR_SELECT`, `QUANTUM_COMMIT_REVEAL`), and L3 Appchains ensure maximum speed of dApp execution.
 This allows developers to integrate quantum randomness into existing EVM-compatible contracts with minimal changes, solving practical DeFi problems: eliminating front-running, fair liquidations, protected oracles, and fair resource distribution.

 ---